emmanuelranjith84/telstra-java-challenge/README.md

 - pre-loads the give data records
 - allows new data records to be added
 - allows data to be retrieved by registration
-- allows data to be retrieved to a combination of make/model/year (all 3 mandatory) (Add this data yourself)
+- allows data to be retrieved to a combination of make/model/year (all 3 mandatory)

 ## Requirements